Azure OpenAI vs OpenAI: the enterprise decision

 The pitch is compelling.
 Air India automated 97% of customer queries using Azure AI.
 Volvo saved over 10,000 manual work hours simplifying invoice processing.
 TAL Insurance cut 6 hours per employee weekly in claims processing.

 OpenAI ships fast.
+That’s the short version.

-How long until these models appear in Azure?
+How long until those models appear in Azure?
 Weeks.
 Sometimes months.
+GPT-5.2 reached Azure months after its initial release, and this gap repeats with every major release.

 The performance reality

-Azure OpenAI Service runs the exact GPT models that OpenAI develops.
-GPT-4o processes text, audio, image, and video inputs on both platforms.
+The models are identical because they are the same models.
+GPT-5.2 processes text, audio, and image inputs on both platforms.
 The intelligence, capabilities, and output quality match exactly.

 What changes is everything around the model.